ManticoreGamesInc/platform-documentation/src/tutorials/creating_inventories.md

 Create a function called `SavePlayerInventory`.
 This function will be called when the player leaves the game.
 It will create a table called `inv` and store all the items in the player's inventory in the table.

-The loop in the function will loop iterate based on the total slots in the inventory.
+The loop in the function will iterate based on the total slots in the inventory.
 The reason `slotCount` is used, is that the order and slot position of each item will be retained.

 Each slot item is added to the `inv` table that contains the key and count for that item.